CUDA Compilation

 CUBIN

-CUBIN is the CUDA device code binary file for a single real GPU architecture.
-The real GPU architecture could be specified via the --gpu-code argument from NVCC compiler.
-The real GPU architecture specification, such as sm_53, always starts with sm_.
+CUBIN is the CUDA device code binary file for a single real GPU.
+The real GPU could be specified via the --gpu-code argument from NVCC compiler.
+The real GPU specification, such as sm_53, always starts with sm_.
 There could be multiple real architectures specified for one virtual GPU architecture.
+The CUBIN can be run on all the GPUs in the same generation, but not on the GPUs of older or newer generations.
+For example, the CUBIN generated with sm_52 can be run on sm_50, sm_52, and sm_53 GPUs, but not on sm_60 GPUs.
+The performance of running the CUBIN generated with sm_52 on sm_53 GPUs might be less than the performance of running the CUBIN generated with sm_53 on sm_53 GPUs though.

 CUBIN file is also something optional during NVCC compilation.
-If there is no real GPU architecture specified during NVCC compilation, before the CUDA program is executed, the CUDA device code would be just-in-time (JIT) compiled by the CUDA Runtime Library against the execution device.
-In addition, if the real GPU architecture specified during NVCC compilation does not match the execution device, the CUDA device code would be JIT compiled by the CUDA Runtime Library against the execution device as well.
+If there is no real GPU specified during NVCC compilation, or if the generation of the GPU executing the code is newer than the real GPU specified during NVCC compilation, in this case, before the CUDA program is executed, the CUDA device code would be just-in-time (JIT) compiled from the PTX by the CUDA Runtime Library against the execution device.

 FATBIN